• Home

 As you can see, theses dedicated image compression tools produces much smaller file sizes, especially of the smaller images which is what we are particularly interested in.

-However, if you self-host your own website on WordPress, read on for some better options.
+If you are looking to optimize your images for use on a self-hosted WordPress site, read on for some better options.

 WordPress Image Optimization Plugins